Bridging Knowledge Graphs to Generate Scene Graphs: Experiments

 \subsection{Ablation study}

 To further explain our performance improvement, Table \ref{table:ablation} compares our full method with its weaker variants.
 Specifically, to investigate the effectiveness of commonsense knowledge, we remove the commonsense graph and instead classify each node in our graph using a 2-layer fully connected classifier after message passing.
 This negatively impacts performance in all metrics, proving our method is able to exploit commonsense knowledge through the proposed bridging technique.
 Moreover, to highlight the importance of our proposed message passing and bridge refinement process, we repeated the experiments with fewer steps.
-We observe the performance improves consistently with more steps, proving the effectiveness of our model.
+We observe the performance drops significantly with fewer steps, proving the effectiveness of our model, but it saturates as we go beyond 3 steps.